cimr-proteomics/facility_website/documentation_flaskapp/README_Dec2024.md

 ## Code style and standards

+This webapp uses:  SQL, SQLalchemy, python, jinja2, javascript and html.

+RESTful APIs are used frequently throughout routes.py to transfer user-expt keys, and other dictionary keys, between pages.
+Retrospectively, using JSON, JQuery and AJAX would have been appropriate in some, circumstances but I didn't know about this until later, hence the heavy reliance on RESTful APIs.

+There is no CSS file to go with this app; styles are mostly written into the <style></style> section of the base templates for External, User and Finance/Facility pages that are inherited by the other hmtl pages.
+Occasionally, style formats will be specified inline on the hmtl page.

+Javascript functions are found in the <script></script> sections in the relevant html pages; there si no external javascript file.

+I have not used any nameable python code standard in routes.py, other than keep it as pythonic as I can within the remit of my experience and not to have too many characters per line.

+Database queries make use of the SQLalchemy Object Relational Mapper (ORM) in the app.
+The only exception to this is in the 'facility_stats_2' function where raw sql queries are combined with the pandas 'read_sql_query' method.
 The relationships between these tables may seem very basic to an SQLAlchemy user.
 I knew only rudimentary SQL and no SQLAlchemy when I started this.
 But it's just enough for it to work.
 An experienced web-developer may well want to change the relationship structures!

 ## Contribution Guidelines

+This webapp and database was written during a fixed-term contract by a novice programmer who's prior experience in web development consisted of a single, static page of html that showed an image of a greenfinch.
+It's a heroic effort in relative terms but in the absolute terms through which user-experience should be viewed, there's scope for improvement.
+Please take a look at the CONTRIBUTIONS.md file for more details.

 ## License information

+This app was published in December 2024 by Harriet Parsons, under a GNU General Public License.

 ## Contributors and acknowledgements

-This app was written by Harriet Parsons (github.com/tempeparsons) with contributions from Tim Stevens (github.com/tjs23), particularly regarding the addition/deletion of rows in the request form, introducing me to javascript via the cascading dropdown menus found throughout the app, explaining the bascis of jinja templating and wrapper functions.
+This app was written by Harriet Parsons (github.com/tempeparsons) with contributions from Tim Stevens (github.com/tjs23), who wrote the function for addition/deletion of rows in the request form, introduced me to javascript via the cascading dropdown menus found throughout the app, and explained to me the basics of jinja templating, RESTful APIs and wrapper functions.
 <br>
 I would like to acknowledge all those who completed the testing protocol, as well as Nic Mitchell and Jonathan Wilson for enabling the remote hosting of this webapp.
-Finally, I would like to thiank Tim for giving the moral and technical support I needed for completing such a technically advanced task as a novice programmer with no prior web-development experience.
+Finally, I would like to thank Tim for giving the moral and technical support I needed for completing such a technically advanced task as a novice programmer with no prior web-development experience.